I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 The Skilled Tabernacle Workman

-10 Let every wise hearted person among you come, and make all that the Lord has commanded:
+10 Let everyone among you who has wisdom in his craft come and make everything that the Lord has commanded:

 11 the tabernacle, its outer covering, its roof, its clasps, its boards, its bars, its pillars, and its sockets;